SAVNET-ProblemStatement-Architecture/Inter-domain-SAVNET-Architecture/draft-wu-savnet-inter-domain-architecture-04.md

 ~~~~~~~~~~
 {: #sav_agent_config title="The management channel and information channel for collecting SAV-related information from different SAV information sources"}

 The SAV-specific Information relies on the communication between SAV-specific message processors within ASes and the general information may be from multiple sources, such as the RIB and RPKI ROA objects and ASPA objects.
-Therefore, as illustrated in {{sav_agent_config}}, the SIM needs to receive the SAV-related information from SAV-specific message processor, RIB, and RPKI ROA objects and ASPA objects.
-We abstract the connections used to collect the SAV-related information from the sources as Infomation Channel.
+Therefore, as illustrated in {{sav_agent_config}}, the SIM needs to receive the SAV-related information from these SAV information sources.
+We abstract the connections used to collect the SAV-related information from the sources as Information Channel.
 Also, the network operators can operate the SIB by manual configurations, such as YANG, CLI, RTBH {{RFC5635}}, and Flowspec {{RFC8955}}, where the approaches to implement these are abstracted as Management Channel.

 The primary purpose of the management channel is to deliver manual configurations of network operators.
 Examples of such information include, but are not limited to: